Skip to Content

 However, if you choose to opt into the class action, you cannot pursue a personal injury lawsuit against the NFL or any of the other aforementioned parties.

-Be sure to speak to a workers’ compensation attorney, such as ours at Stallworth Law, P.A., if you have questions about your benefits and what you can or cannot receive as a member of the settlement class.
+Be sure to speak to a workers’ compensation attorney, such as ours at Stallworth Law, if you have questions about your benefits and what you can or cannot receive as a member of the settlement class.

 Can I Be Removed from the Class Action Settlement?